+For the year ended December 31, 2016, we paid aggregate distributions of \$2.7 million, including \$1.1 million of distributions paid in cash and \$1.6 million of distributions reinvested through our dividend reinvestment plan.
+Our net loss attributable to common stockholders for the year ended December 31, 2016 was \$6.5 million and cash flow provided by operations was \$0.7 million.
+We funded our total distributions paid, which includes net cash distributions and dividends reinvested by stockholders, with \$2.0 million of cash flow from operating activities and \$0.7 million of debt financing.

 For the year ended December 31, 2017, we paid aggregate distributions of \$3.8 million, including \$1.4 million of distributions paid in cash and \$2.4 million of distributions reinvested through our dividend reinvestment plan.
 Our net loss attributable to common stockholders for the year ended December 31, 2017 was \$3.3 million and cash flow provided by operations was \$8.8 million.
 We funded our total distributions paid, which includes net cash distributions and dividends reinvested by stockholders, with \$2.8 million of cash flow from operating activities and \$1.0 million of debt financing.

-For the year ended December 31, 2018, we paid aggregate distributions of \$4.9 million, including \$1.9 million of distributions paid in cash and \$3.0 million of distributions reinvested through our dividend reinvestment plan.
-Our net loss attributable to common stockholders for the year ended December 31, 2018 was \$23.5 million and cash flow provided by operations was \$4.6 million.
-We funded our total distributions paid, which includes net cash distributions and dividends reinvested by stockholders, with \$3.8 million of cash flow from operating activities and \$1.1 million of prior period cash flow from operating activities in excess of distributions paid.
 For purposes of determining the source of distributions paid, we assume first that we use cash flow from operating activities from the relevant or prior periods to fund distribution payments.